guybedford/es-module-shims/README.md

 This is because the polyfill cannot disable the native loader - instead it will only execute modules that would otherwise fail resolving or parsing to avoid duplicate fetches or executions that would cause performance and reliability issues.

-### Shim Mode

-Shim mode is an alternative to polyfill mode and doesn't rely on native modules erroring - instead it is triggered by the existence of any `<script type="importmap-shim">` or `<script type="module-shim">`, or when explicitly setting the [`shimMode` init option](#shim-mode-option).

-In shim mode, only the above `importmap-shim` and `module-shim` tags will be parsed and executed by ES Module Shims.

-Shim mode also provides some additional features that aren't yet natively supported such as supporting multiple import maps, [external import maps](#external-import-maps) with a `"src"` attribute, [dynamically injecting import maps](#dynamic-import-maps), and [reading current import map state](#reading-current-import-map-state), which can be useful in certain applications.

-## Polyfill Mode Details
+## Polyfill Mode

+The typical polyfill scenario is to have a static import to a bare specifier fail, which will then be polyfilled by ES Module Shims.

 In polyfill mode, feature detections are performed for ES modules features.
 In browsers with full feature support no further processing is done.

 In browsers with variable feature support, sources are analyzed with module specifiers rewritten using the very fast Wasm / asm.js lexer while sharing the source network fetch cache with the native loader.

-#### Polyfill Features
+### Polyfill Features

 The current default native baseline for the ES module shims polyfill mode is browsers supporting import maps.